Sister Perpetua Guenther, OSB papers

 Scope and Contents

-This collection consists of one hanging file of biographical information and personal papers.
-Included are a personal data sheet, nearest of kin, ministry lists, teacher credential forms, transcripts and grade reports, prayer cards, obituary and jubilee materials, and photographs.
-Also included are two pieces of correspondence (one is archival inquiry), and an undated note on her health.
-One highlight is an illustrated Apostolic Benediction from the Archbishop, dated 1951.
+This collection consists of biographical information and limited personal papers.
+Included is a personal data sheet, nearest of kin information, ministry lists, biographical notes, teacher credential forms, academic transcripts and grade reports, prayer cards, obituary and jubilee materials, and photographs.
+Also included is limited correspondence (including archival inquiry), and an undated note on her health.
+One highlight is a copy of Sister's jubilee sermon, which she decorated with cut-out illustrations.

 Dates